Haakon V

-Haakon V Magnusson (10 April 1270 – 8 May 1319) (Hákon Magnússon; Håkon Magnusson) was king of Norway from 1299 until 1319.
+Haakon V Magnusson (10 April 1270 – 8 May 1319) (Hákon Magnússon; Håkon Magnusson) was King of Norway from 1299 until 1319.

 Biography

 Haakon was the younger surviving son of Magnus the Lawmender, King of Norway, and his wife Ingeborg of Denmark.
 Through his mother, he was a descendant of Eric IV, king of Denmark.
 In 1273, his elder brother, Eirik, was named junior king under the reign of their father, King Magnus.
 At the same time, Haakon was given the title "Duke of Norway", and from his father's death in 1280, ruled a large area around Oslo in Eastern Norway and Stavanger in the southwest, subordinate to King Eirik.
 Haakon succeeded to the royal throne when his older brother died without sons.

+Haakon's eldest daughter was Princess Agnes Haakonsdatter, born out of wedlock in 1290 to Gro Sigurdsdatter, daughter of Sigurd Lodinsson and wife Baugeid Steinarsdatter.